-- (1) Represents Common Shares and Restricted Share Rights beneficially owned by the respective directors, directly or indirectly, or over which control or direction is exercised as of December 31, 2022.
+- (1) Represents Common Shares and Restricted Share Rights beneficially owned by the respective directors, directly or indirectly, or over which control or direction is exercised as of December 31, 2023.
 In calculating such holdings, a director may include any Restricted Share Rights, but may not include any options held.
-The number of securities held by directors is to the knowledge of the Company based on information provided by the directors. - (2) The value of the Common Shares is calculated using the greater of (i) the closing price of the Common Shares on the TSX on December 31, 2022 of C\$52.90; and (ii) the weighted average acquisition cost of the Common Shares. - (3) This column includes all Restricted Share Rights held.
-The value of the Restricted Share Rights is calculated using the greater of (i) the closing price of the Common Shares on the TSX on December 31, 2022 of C\$52.90; and (ii) the closing price of the Common Shares one business day prior to the date of grant of the relevant Restricted Share Rights. - (4) Represents total value calculated using the Company's share ownership requirement. - (5) Represents total current market vale of Common Shares and vested Restricted Share Rights beneficially owned by the Director, directly or indirectly, or over which control or direction is exercised as of March 20, 2023.
-The number of securities held by Directors is to the knowledge of the Company based on information provided.
-Current Market Value calculated as follows: - For Common Shares, calculated using the closing price of the Common Shares on the TSX on March 20, 2023 of C\$62.94; and - For Restricted Share Rights, calculated using the closing price of the Common Shares on the TSX on March 20, 2023 of C\$62.94. - (6) Represents a Director's Total Ownership Value compared to the Director's share ownership requirement. - (7) 15,850 of these Common Shares are held indirectly through Mr. Gillin's private company, RPCG Investments Ltd.

-- (8) Mr. Ives and Ms. Donovan were appointed to the Board on May 14, 2020 and May 12, 2022, respectively, and have five years from the date of their appointment to attain the required share ownership.
-Mr. Ives has an additional 2 years to meet the ownership requirement, while Ms. Donovan has an additional 4 years. - (9) All Common Shares are held through Mr. Ives private company, Glenn Antony Ives Professional Corporation. - (10) Mr. Luna is retiring and will not be standing for re-election at the Meeting.
+The number of securities held by directors is to the knowledge of the Company based on information provided by the directors. - The value of the Common Shares is calculated using the greater of (i) the closing price of the Common Shares on the (2)TSX on December 31, 2023 of C\$65.37; and (ii) the weighted average acquisition cost of the Common Shares. - This column includes all Restricted Share Rights held.
+The value of the Restricted Share Rights is calculated using the (3)greater of (i) the closing price of the Common Shares on the TSX on December 31, 2023 of C\$65.37; and (ii) the closing price of the Common Shares one business day prior to the date of grant of the relevant Restricted Share Rights. - Represents total value calculated using the Company's share ownership requirement.
+(4) - Represents total current market vale of Common Shares and vested Restricted Share Rights beneficially owned by the (5) director, directly or indirectly, or over which control or direction is exercised as of March 20, 2024.
+The number of securities held by directors is to the knowledge of the Company based on information provided.
+Current Market Value calculated as follows: - For Common Shares, calculated using the closing price of the Common Shares on the TSX on March 20, 2024 of C\$60.88; and - For Restricted Share Rights, calculated using the closing price of the Common Shares on the TSX on March 20, 2024 of C\$60.88. - Represents a Director's Total Ownership Value compared to the director's share ownership requirement. - 15,850 of these Common Shares are held indirectly through Mr. Gillin's private company, RPCG Investments Ltd. - (7) (8) Mr. Ives, Ms. Donovan and Ms. Hull were appointed to the Board on May 14, 2020, May 12, 2022 and May 12, 2023, respectively, and have five years from the date of their appointment to attain the required share ownership.
+Accordingly, Mr. Ives has an additional year to meet the ownership requirement, Ms. Donovan has an additional 3 years and Ms. Hull has an additional 4 years. - (9)All Common Shares are held through Mr. Ives private company, Glenn Antony Ives Professional Corporation.